 In order to live at UMCS, families must meet income requirements, complete an application process with an earnest fee, tour the apartment, and when accepted, pay a security deposit and rent.
 All new residents complete an intake process in order to live in supportive housing and ongoing supportive services are available to all residents as they work on their individual needs and goals.

 The Growing Tree Children’s center is a state licensed, 3-star quality child care program that serves children in the UMCS housing program and the surrounding community.
 We offer first shift care for children aged 6 months to 12 years old.

-The Growing Tree Children’s Center is open from 6:00am - 11:30pm, and offers a variety of programming throughout the day.
-We focus on creating a safe, learning environment for children where they can participate in age-appropriate activities and early literacy curriculum.
+The Growing Tree Children’s Center offers a variety of programming throughout the day - We focus on creating a safe, learning environment for children where they can participate in age-appropriate activities and early literacy curriculum.

 We accept both private pay and WI shares from families from any zip code.